Why It Works

 The Fiat 500 had been on the road for about two hours, first grinding through the frenetic Neapolitan traffic to the city limits, then cutting northeast on the highway toward the Matese Mountains, which mark the divide between the regions of Campania and Molise.
 Crossing over into Molise, the car turned onto smaller mountain roads, winding this way and that on an unhurried approach to the medieval, hilltop town of Castropignano.

-Rounding a bend, it came upon hundreds of sheep streaming across the road, cutting off its path.
+Rounding a bend, it came upon hundreds of sheep streaming across the road, blocking its path.
 The car slowed to a stop, its doors opened, and out stepped a husband and wife.
 They weren't annoyed by this unexpected delay—an escape from the city was exactly what they were after.

 "Oh, look," the wife said to her husband, her eyes set on the shepherd straddling a strapping Arabian stallion.
 "It's like the olden days."